regisandre/FilesAndFoldersNameTranslator/README.md

-# FilesAndFoldersNameTranslator
+# Files and folders name translator | trans-fifo.sh

 Translate all directory and/or files in the current directory using translate-shell